 1. The more specific the better

-The best way to improve your chances of being ranked in categories and search results is to use a keyword-rich campaign title and description.
-For example, a campaign title like “Tattoo Grandmother Tee” is much more effective compared to “Limited Edition Tee”.
-We recommend avoiding generic and non-descriptive titles altogether; when we’re searching for content to feature in marketing campaigns or integrations anything with “limited edition” in the title is usually overlooked.
+The best way to improve your chances of being ranked in categories and search results is to use a keyword-rich listing title and description.
+For example, a title like “Tattoo Grandmother Tee” is much more effective compared to “Limited Edition Tee”.
+We recommend avoiding generic and non-descriptive titles altogether.
+For example, when we’re searching for content to feature in buyer marketing or add to the Boosted Network, any listings with “limited edition” in the title will not be selected.
 Consider getting super specific with your titles (and compare the results); for example, if you’re focused on the gun niche, instead of using a general title like “This girl loves her gun”, include a specific type of gun in the title such as “This girl loves her AK-47”.

 2. Choose keywords wisely